mk-fg/fgtk/README.md

 		--diff /tmp/.git-meld/server.py.hash1 /tmp/.git-meld/server.py.hash2 \
 		--diff /tmp/.git-meld/client.py.hash1 /tmp/.git-meld/client.py.hash2

-Point is to have all these diffs in meld tabs instead of running separate meld pid on each pair as setting GIT_EXTERNAL_DIFF would do.
+Point is to have all these diffs in meld tabs (with one window per `git meld`) instead of running separate meld window/tab on each pair of files as setting GIT_EXTERNAL_DIFF would do.

 Should be installed as `git-meld` somewhere in PATH *and* symlinked as `meld-git` (git-meld runs `GIT_EXTERNAL_DIFF=meld-git git diff "$@"`) to work.